-The total lease cost is recognized in different locations in our consolidated profit and loss account.
+The total lease cost is recognized in different locations in our consolidated statements of comprehensive income.
 Amortization of the finance lease ROU assets is included in depreciation, while the interest cost component of these finance leases is included in interest expense.
-All other costs are included in other operating expenses, with the exception of \$38 million, \$57 million and \$19 million incurred during the years ended December 31, 2023, 2022 and 2021, respectively, that were included in restructuring costs (see Note 6 to these Consolidated Financial Statements) that primarily related to the acceleration of amortization or impairment of certain abandoned ROU assets and the payment of early termination fees.
-There are no significant lease costs that have been included as discontinued operations in the consolidated statements of comprehensive income during the years ended December 31, 2023.
+All other costs are included in other operating expenses, with the exception of \$38 million, \$57 million and \$19 million incurred during the years ended December 31, 2023, 2022 and 2021, respectively, that were included in restructuring costs (see Note 6 - Restructuring Costs) that primarily related to the acceleration of amortization or impairment of certain abandoned ROU assets and the payment of early termination fees.
+There are no significant lease costs that have been included as discontinued operations in the consolidated statements of comprehensive income during the years ended December 31, 2023, 2022 and 2021.